2004—The Red Sox take their first Series since 1918 from the Cards.

 1967—Rev. Philip Berrigan and three friends pour duck blood on draft records in Baltimore, Md.

-1965—“We must never forget,” says Richard Nixon, “that if the war in Vietnam is lost…the right of free speech will be extinguished throughout the world.”
+1965—In a letter to the N.Y.
+Times, Richard Nixon writes, “We must never forget that if the war in Vietnam is lost…the right of free speech will be extinguished throughout the world.”

 1962—ICBMs go on alert in Montana as Cubans shoot down one U-2 and another strays over the USSR.
 Meanwhile, aboard Soviet sub B-59 near Cuba, Vice Admiral Vasili Arkhipov single-handedly prevents the launch of a nuclear torpedo.
 Fortunately Bobby Kennedy cuts a deal with Soviet Ambassador Dobrynin before the wrong button gets pushed.